How To Clean A Glass File

 Sanitizing Your Glass Nail File

-After your file is all dry from being cleansed, the next step is to sanitize it.
-Sanitizing your glass file prevents the buildup of bacteria and germs while your file is stored, and takes even quicker than cleaning does!
+After your file is clean, the next step is to sanitize it.
+Sanitizing your glass file prevents the buildup of bacteria and germs while it is stored, and takes even less time than cleaning.

 For a quick sanitization, spray some alcohol on both sides of your file and let it air dry, or wipe it down with an alcohol-soaked cotton ball.

-For some serious sanitization (like if you’ve used it on an infected nail, etc.), you can boil your glass nail file in some water.
-Put it in the pot once the water has reached a rolling boil, make sure it’s completely submerged, and let it get nice and clean with a 30-minute soak.
+Please put it in the pot once the water has reached a rolling boil, ensuring it’s completely submerged, and let it simmer for 30 minutes to get nice and clean.

-After both methods, let your tool air dry.
+After using either method, let your tool air dry.

 How To Store Your Glass Nail File